thatliuser/eecs159/README.md

 Otherwise, we have pre-recorded data available in the samples subdirectory.

 ## Running
+Run `pip install -r requirements.txt` to install dependencies.

-If you are using an actual marker, first make sure that the tool tracker is running, then run `python -m realsense` in the root directory.
+If you are using an actual marker, first make sure that the tool tracker is running, then run `python -m realsense record` in the root directory.

-If you're just running a sample, run `python -m realsense -f <sample>` to replay the sample.
+If you're just running a sample, run `python -m realsense -f <sample> replay` to replay the sample.
-If you want to see the 2D projection (currently not animated), run `python -m realsense -f <sample> -na`.
+If you want to see the 2D projection (currently not animated), you need to specify a calibration file: run `python -m realsense -cf <calibration_file> -f <sample> replay`.